Review: Bulgaria's Coworking Bansko In Eastern Europe

-Nestled in the foot of the Pirin Mountains, this co-working space is rapidly becoming one of the most popular in Europe — and one of the world’s best hubs for digital nomad.
+Nestled in the foot of the Pirin Mountains, this coworking space is rapidly becoming one of the most popular in Eastern Europe — and one of the world’s best hubs for digital nomads.

 Brent and I did sign up for the landing package, and while the airport transfer was great, the apartment situation wasn’t so hot.
 We wound up having to move twice due to noise issues, and then a third time when CWB couldn’t find a place that worked for us.
 But they gave us a partial refund and we wound up getting a very affordable place we really liked.
 (Okay, we had to move a fourth time when our third place caught on fire.
 But, hey, travel adventure!)

 As for the cost of living in Bulgaria, if you’re coming from North America, Western Europe, or Australia/NZ, you’re probably going to find it remarkably affordable.
 For $280 USD, we had a pretty fantastic two-bedroom apartment about two kilometers from the co-working space.
 That didn’t include utilities, which ran about another $15.